XistGG/MassSimple/README.md

 This simple example of a UE5 Mass C++ project:

 - Does:
-	- Demonstrate methods to:
+	- Demonstrate some methods to:
-		- Build Mass Entities in any Gameplay code on any thread
+		- Build and Destroy Mass Entities
+        - Read and Write Mass Entity data
-		- Safely receive data ingress from multithreaded Mass processors
+		- Safely Receive data ingress from multithreaded Mass processors
 	- Conceptualize a Game "Entity Registry"
 		- Entities with the Registry Tag receive "On Created" and "On Destroyed" Gameplay Events
 		- Entities can optionally be assigned metadata, like Meta Type *(rock, tree, wisp, ...etc...)*